Today's History Trivia for March 31

 1922 Richard Kiley d.
 1999 American Emmy-winning actor.
 TV: The Thorn Birds (Emmy) and A Year in the Life (Emmy).

 1915 Henry Morgan d.
-1994 American caustic comedian, know for his trademark radio sign-on: "Good evening, anybody.
+1994 (Henry Lerner Van Ost, Jr.), American caustic comedian.
+Known for his trademark radio sign-on: "Good evening, anybody.
 Here's Morgan."
 TV: What's My Line and I've Got a Secret.

 1878 Jack Johnson d.
 1946 American boxer.
 He was the first black heavyweight champion (1908-15).
 He was the first person prosecuted under the Mann Act.
 He had encouraged Lucille Cameron, a white woman, to leave a brothel and they subsequently crossed state lines.
 Even though he married her, and took her away from a brothel, he was still prosecuted and sentenced to a year in prison.